josef109/ha-dynv6_ipv4_ipv6/README.md

 ### Set TXT

-Set the TXT record of your DuckDNS subdomain. *(This is the same service as the one provided via the integrated DuckDNS component)*
+Set the TXT record of your dynv6 subdomain. *(This is the same service as the one provided via the integrated dynv6 component)*

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |